tensorflow/models/research/syntaxnet/README.md

 SyntaxNet you can train larger networks with more hidden units and bigger beam sizes if you want to push the accuracy even further: [Andor et al.
 (2016)](http://arxiv.org/abs/1603.06042)* is simply a SyntaxNet model with a larger beam and network.
-For futher information on the datasets, see that paper under the section "Treebank Union".
+For further information on the datasets, see that paper under the section "Treebank Union".

 Parsey McParseface is also state-of-the-art for part-of-speech (POS) tagging